BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 ## 2. Users/Personas Of The Project:

 User Persona Examples:

-- Clinicians/Technicians want software that is easy to use, informative when helping them make a diagnosis and computes quick results so that they can maximize their time with their patients and make more informed decisions.
+- Clinicians/Technicians want software that is easy to use, that is informative when helping them make a diagnosis and that is able to compute results quickly so that clinicians can maximize their time with their patients and make more informed decisions.

-- Researchers want an open-source environment with accessible documentation, efficient computational resources, and useful plug-ins so that they can conduct efficient experiments on medical data
+- Researchers/Developers who want an open-source environment with accessible documentation, efficient computational resources, and useful plug-ins so that they can conduct efficient experiments on medical data in the cloud.
+- Healthcare organizations who want their doctors to make data driven diagnoses about patients so that the organization increases their credibility and reliability.
+- Healthcare organizations who want to be on the cutting edge of medical computing technology and analysis so that they can provide the best healthcare for their patients.

 - Non-target users are:
 Clinicians/Technicians who don’t use MOC, ChRIS.